Fueled/flowr/README.md

 ### Drawer Options

-The router also provides the ability to specify whether the drawer should be enabled or not for the current fragment, this option is also only available if the fragment has a drawer and the router was provided with a `DrawerHandler` instance.
+The Flowr also provides the ability to specify whether the drawer should be enabled or not for the current fragment, this option is also only available if the fragment has a drawer and the Flowr was provided with a `DrawerHandler` instance.
 To specify this you will have to override the `isDrawerEnabled()` method in your fragment and return either `true` or `false`.

 ```java
 public class DemoFragment extends AbstractFragment<DemoPresenter> implements DemoScene {